Texting and Driving Accidents

 • Punitive damages

-If you are a victim of a texting and driving accident, then you should also consider the time limit for filing a legal claim.
+If you are a victim of a texting and driving accident, consider the time limit for filing a legal claim.
 If you fail to file a claim in a timely manner, you may permanently lose the ability to receive compensation for your injuries and losses.
+Our personal injury team will make sure your case remains on track and hits all legal deadlines.

-If you were the victim of a car accident caused by a distracted driver engaged in texting, you may need to build your case on different types of evidence including the actual texting and cell phone records of the driver.
+If you were the victim of a car accident caused by a distracted driver engaged in texting, you may need to build your case on various types of evidence, including the actual texting and cell phone records of the driver.
 Our legal team can help you evaluate your case and determine the damages you may be entitled to receive.
-Consider contacting our legal team today at Tyroler Leonard Injury Law at (651) 259-1113 to help ensure you receive all of the documents and evidence you need to build a strong texting and driving case.
+Contact our Wisconsin or Minnesota distracted driving accident lawyers today at Tyroler Leonard Injury Law at (651) 259-1113.
+We preserve documents and collect the evidence you need to build a strong texting and driving injury claim.

 Attorney Isaac Tyroler